Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about spondylitis sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Ali Gies, D.P.T. attended the University of Florida, where she earned her bachelor’s in health science and a doctorate in physical therapy..
-Learn more about her here
+Learn more about her here.

 Related Articles